zubinchopra/portaldocs/gallery-sdk/templates/gallery-items.md

 ```

 #### UIDefinition (UIDefinition.json)
 The spec file contains all metadata, parameters, and other content used in the portal create experience.
 This file should be in the Portal folder.
+Note that if you are using a <i>no-PDL</i> create experience, you should use schema version 2018-02-12 instead of 2015-02-12 in the $schema field below.

 ```json
 {